 So why should I get baptized?
 I learned that baptism is a lot like getting married and putting on a wedding ring.
 Which I’ve also done recently.
 If I accidentally lost my ring, I’d still be married.
 Even though the ring isn’t what makes me married, I still wear it all the time.
 Why?
 Because I want the world to know I’ve committed to spend the rest of my life with her.
 My wedding ring is a symbol of my commitment to my wife.
-In Ephesians 2:8-9, Paul reminds us we’re not saved by any good works—including baptism—but only by grace through faith in Jesus.
+In Ephesians 2:8-9, Paul reminds us we’re not saved by any good works—including baptism—but only because Jesus died and was raised from the dead to change our lives.

 So, you might still be wondering—why should I get baptized?